-As we prepare to enter our fifteenth year, we look back at those pioneering events that broke down barriers and blazed a trail to scanning barcodes in their respective countries for the very first time.
+As we enter our fifteenth year, we look back at those pioneering events that broke down barriers and blazed a trail to scanning barcodes in their respective countries for the very first time.

 1. Bushy parkrun – London, UK